-Gay marriage was only achieved after decades of advocacy from the LGBTQ+ community.
+The legal acknowledgement of gay marriage was only achieved after decades of advocacy from the LGBTQ+ community.
 When the Supreme Court was finally convinced that American public opinion had shifted, equal rights in one realm were realized.

 But we still have a long way to go, and equal rights in other realms are still out of reach.
 You have a voice.
 Use it.

 When you see heteronormativity or cisnormativity in action, call it out.
-It doesn’t matter where you notice it–at work, around the dinner table, or coming out of your own mouth.
+It doesn’t matter where you notice it — at work, around the dinner table, or coming out of your own mouth.
 Things are not going to change, and LGBTQ+ survivors will continue to face additional barriers in leaving abusive relationships, until we change public opinion and therefore legislation.

 Related Domestic Abuse Content

 To learn more about domestic violence or abuse, or to find more ways to get help, check out other articles in this series: